AlfredAMens/tut/README.md

-This is a tutorial repository
+# This is a tutorial repository
+# This file contains the word 'Comment'